Origin of Anomalous Size Effects in Ferroelectric Hafnia Thin Films

-A key feature of this reverse size effect is the lattice expansion along the surface normal, as evidenced by an increase in the $d_{111}$ spacing with decreasing thickness of (111)-oriented hafnia thin films~\cite{Cheema20p478}.
-This structural change has often been interpreted as a signature of enhanced ferroelectric polarization at the nanoscale, attributed to a phase transition from the paraelectric tetragonal ($T$, $P4_2/nmc$) phase to the ferroelectric orthorhombic ($O$, $Pca2_1$) phase~\cite{Cheema20p478,Cao24p1080}.
+A direct manifestation of this size effect is the increase in the $d_{111}$ spacing with decreasing thickness in (111)-oriented hafnia thin films~\cite{Cheema20p478}.
+This structural evolution has often been interpreted as evidence of enhanced ferroelectric polarization at the nanoscale, attributed to a phase transition from the paraelectric tetragonal ($T$, $P4_2/nmc$) phase to the ferroelectric orthorhombic ($O$, $Pca2_1$) phase~\cite{Cheema20p478,Cao24p1080}.
 However, this interpretation is puzzling, as the ferroelectric $O$ and paraelectric $T$ phases of HfO$_2$ exhibit nearly identical lattice parameters, which typically results in almost completely overlapping XRD reflections for the $O$(111) and $T$(111) planes~\cite{Shiraishi16p262904}.
 An alternative theoretical explanation attributes the observed lattice expansion to large in-plane biaxial strains, approximately 3.2\% tensile or 5.8\% compressive~\cite{Cao24p1080}.
 However, the requisite large strains lack experimental evidence, particularly in films grown via typical domain-matching epitaxy~\cite{Estandia20p3801,Fina21p1530}.
 Specifically, for films grown on highly mismatched substrates, where $m$ film lattices coincide with $n$ substrate lattices, the resulting $m$/$n$ domain-matching arrangements effectively reduces the lattice mismatch and alleviates epitaxial strain~\cite{Fina21p1530}.
+As a result, the in-plane lattice is only weakly constrained, resembling a relaxed rather than a fully clamped condition.
 These considerations suggest that the origin of the anomalous out-of-plane lattice expansion in ultrathin hafnia films remains an unresolved question.